 Does Beacon follow on in later funding rounds?

 Beacon’s investment strategy involves following on in Series A rounds.
 In some cases, we can make additional investments beyond our pre-emption rights.
 In exceptional cases, we may also participate in Series B rounds.

 Can Beacon be lead investor?

 Beacon is an experienced lead investor.
 We have been lead investor in the majority of our investments.
 As lead investor, we assist founders by coordinating and syndicating with other investors where necessary.
-We are equally comfortable with participating in rather than leading funding rounds.
+We are equally comfortable with participating in, rather than leading, funding rounds.

 What are Beacon’s key investment criteria?

-- Target addressable market greater than £500m
+- Target market: must be greater than £1bn,

-- Some validation of product/market fit
+- Traction: some, even if early, validation of product/market fit,